New Student Registration: Bachelor of Arts with Major

 Standard First-Year COURSE PATTERN

-1. Subject 1 - 6 credits ( 3 credits each term)
+- Subject 1 - 6 credits ( 3 credits each term)

-2. Subject 2 - 6 credits ( 3 credits each term)
+- Subject 2 - 6 credits ( 3 credits each term)

-3. Subject 3 - 6 credits ( 3 credits each term)
+- Subject 3 - 6 credits ( 3 credits each term)

-4. Subject 4 - 6 credits ( 3 credits each term)
+- Subject 4 - 6 credits ( 3 credits each term)

-5. Subject 5 - 6 credits ( 3 credits each term)
+- Subject 5 - 6 credits ( 3 credits each term)

 There are three disciplines that have only one 3-credit course at the 100-level: Development Studies, English, and Public Policy and Governance.
 These subjects are equally viable options for you, and the lack of a second intro course is not an issue at all.
 See Questions 1 - 3 below for guidance on course selection to support these choices.

-• The BA with Major degree requires a major and a minor.
+- The BA with Major degree requires a major and a minor.
 These are the two subjects in which you will concentrate much of your studies throughout your degree.

-• If you are beginning your first year with a clear idea of your intended major and minor, be sure to include introductory courses (normally 6 credits) in each of those subjects.
+- If you know what you want your major and minor to be, make sure to take 6 credits of 100-level courses in these subjects.
 (If these include Development Studies, English, and/or Public Policy and Governance, see Questions 1 - 3 below.)

-• There are other arts and science subjects from which you can choose, as well.
+- There are other arts and science subjects from which you can choose, as well.
 See the tables below.
 Most subjects in those tables are available as minor or pair options.

-• If you were admitted to the BA with Applied Forensic Psychology as your major subject, you will be pre-registered in PSYC 101 (1st term) and 102 (2nd term) and PSYC 110 (1st term).
+If you were admitted to the BA with Applied Forensic Psychology as your major subject, you will be pre-registered in PSYC 101 (1st term) and 102 (2nd term) and PSYC 110 (1st term).
 You will then register in 21 additional credits.
 For those 21 additional credits, you will normally choose 6 credits of introductory courses in each of three other subjects, plus one 3-credit course in a third subject in 2nd term.
 (See Question 4 below for more information.)

-• If you were admitted to the BA with Public Policy and Governance as your major subject, you will register for ECON 101 and 102; PSCI 101 and 102; PGOV 101; and 15 additional credits.
+If you were admitted to the BA with Public Policy and Governance as your major subject, you will register for ECON 101 and 102; PSCI 101 and 102; PGOV 101; and 15 additional credits.
 For those 15 additional credits, you will normally choose 6 credits of introductory courses in each of two other subjects, plus one 3-credit course in a third subject.
 (See Question 3 below for further guidance on course selection.)

-• If you have selected the Humanities Colloquium, 18 credits have been pre-selected for you (English, History, Philosophy) and you will be pre-registered in those courses.
+If you have chosen the Humanities Colloquium, 18 credits have been pre-selected for you (English, History, Philosophy) and you will be pre-registered in those courses.
 You will need to choose two other subjects and register in 12 additional credits.
 (See Question 6 below for more information about the Humanities Colloquium.)

-• If you have selected the Social Justice Colloquium, 18 credits have been pre-selected for you (Anthropology, Development Studies, History, Women's and Gender Studies) and you will be pre-registered in those courses.
+If you have chosen the Social Justice Colloquium, 18 credits have been pre-selected for you (Anthropology, Development Studies, History, Women's and Gender Studies) and you will be pre-registered in those courses.
 You will need to choose two other subjects and register in an additional 12 credits.
 (See Question 7 below for more information about the Social Justice Colloquium.)

 Please note that the subjects displayed in the following tables are also links to their respective pages on this website.
 If first-year, 100-level courses are offered in a particular subject, their course descriptions are displayed at the bottom of the applicable subject page.